Külliye: Significance in Ottoman history

-Külliyyes had an important impact on Ottoman society.
-Külliyye located in residential areas united the vicinity and residents and it served them with its various functional buildings.
-There were so many külliyye in the Ottoman capital (Istanbul) that they serve as the centers that introduce the actual identity of the city.
-The külliyye came to be the cores of many cities in the Ottoman Empire (especially Istanbul) and acted as important centers of cultural, religious, commercial and educational activities.
+Külliyes had an important impact on Ottoman society.
+Külliye located in residential areas united the vicinity and residents and it served them with its various functional buildings.
+There were so many külliye in the Ottoman capital (Istanbul) that they serve as the centers that introduce the actual identity of the city.
+The külliye came to be the cores of many cities in the Ottoman Empire (especially Istanbul) and acted as important centers of cultural, religious, commercial and educational activities.
 They serve as one of the symbol of power and achievement of the Ottoman Empire.

 Administration

-The administration of the külliyye rested upon the administrative officers also under the chief eunuch in the department of harem at Topkapi Palace (Ottoman Sultans primary and official palace of residence).
-Among the administrative officers, the külliyye also had "religious officers and teachers, porters, chanters, grave diggers, servants responsible for maintenance, including the polishing of courtyards and window grilles, cooks, scullions, plumbers, lamp-lighters, a guard against the theft of oil lamps, carpenters, masons and tillers responsible for the lead sheets covering over 500 domes".
-The staff magnitude illustrate the sophistication of the külliyye; though it began with a simple concept, it had developed and become complex that a magnitude of staffs and officers were needed to manage it.
+The administration of the külliye rested upon the administrative officers also under the chief eunuch in the department of harem at Topkapi Palace (Ottoman Sultans primary and official palace of residence).
+Among the administrative officers, the külliye also had "religious officers and teachers, porters, chanters, grave diggers, servants responsible for maintenance, including the polishing of courtyards and window grilles, cooks, scullions, plumbers, lamp-lighters, a guard against the theft of oil lamps, carpenters, masons and tillers responsible for the lead sheets covering over 500 domes".
+The staff magnitude illustrate the sophistication of the külliye; though it began with a simple concept, it had developed and become complex that a magnitude of staffs and officers were needed to manage it.
 The kitchen was responsible for feeding the staff and officers, as well as the students, travelers and the poor.
-This required an enormous supply of water, which serve as another reason for why the külliyye were built near the coasts and peripheral parts of the city.
+This required an enormous supply of water, which serve as another reason for why the külliye were built near the coasts and peripheral parts of the city.

-Külliyye rose funding for the cost of the building and for the maintenance of such a vast foundation.
+Külliye rose funding for the cost of the building and for the maintenance of such a vast foundation.
 This funding or endowments were "raised by public subscription, including the gift of various properties, ranging from entire estates to a mill or cottage".
 The donors ranged from the ruler (the Sultan) to office holders of greater and lesser ranks and then to the common people.
 The ruler tended to be the most significant donor as he was capable of assigning the revenues of a part of the realm.

-Examples of külliyye
+Examples of külliye

-The greatest of the külliyye ever built was Süleymanyie Külliyye in Istanbul.
-It was built by Mehmed II and Suleiman the Magnificent.
-The külliyye had "seven madrasas (schools), four of each of the Sunni law schools, a preparatory college and one for studying the Hadith and a medical school".
+The greatest of the külliye ever built was Süleymaniye Külliye in Istanbul.
+It was built by Suleiman the Magnificent.
+The külliye had "seven madrasas (schools), four of each of the Sunni law schools, a preparatory college and one for studying the Hadith and a medical school".
 These madrasas incorporated their own courts, latrines and two houses for the teachers.
 In addition, "there was a school for boys, a chantry, a hostel with stables, a bath, hospitals, public kitchen, shops, and fountains".
-Süleymanyie Külliyye stood out with its educational services along with its religious services.
-The külliyye environment resembled a university campus and it was the cultural and scientific center for Istanbul.
+Süleymaniye Külliye stood out with its educational services along with its religious services.
+The külliye environment resembled a university campus and it was the cultural and scientific center for Istanbul.